 Types of Vegan Whipped Cream

-Since whipped coconut cream has been the go-to for vegans for years now, I love that there are bloggers out there experimenting with other homemade options, like this soy whipped cream.
+Since whipped coconut cream has been the go-to for vegans for years now, I love that there are people out there experimenting with other homemade options, like this soy whipped cream.

 Coconut whip is fine and tasty in a heavy sort of way, but sometimes it doesn't whip all that well.
 And not everyone is a fan of coconut.

-Whether you have or haven't tried aquafaba as whipped cream, you probably don't have high hopes that it can possibly taste good.
-I mean, it's bean water!
-I get it.
+Whether you have or haven't tried aquafaba whipped cream, you probably don't have high hopes that it can possibly taste good.
+I mean, it is bean water after all!

 Bonus: You can even make it in advance and re-whip the leftovers!

-- aquafaba - this is simply the liquid drained from a can of chickpeas.
+- aquafaba - This is simply the liquid drained from a can of chickpeas.
 It's possible to whip homemade aquafaba (after cooking your own beans), but the concentration isn't as consistent as store-bought.
-So for the best results I recommend purchasing a can (or several) of chickpeas.
+So for the best results I recommend purchasing canned chickpeas.
 For this recipe choose unsalted.

 - starch - I used a teaspoon of potato starch to help fortify the whip and add creaminess.
 Feel free to sub arrowroot or corn starch, or omit it if needed.

-- lemon juice or cream of tartar - adding one of these acids makes aquafaba more stable and capable of whipping to stiff peaks.
+- lemon juice or cream of tartar - Adding one of these acids makes the aquafaba more stable and easier to whip to stiff peaks.

-- vanilla extract - real or clear imitation; for a nostalgic, Cool Whip flavor, I like to use clear vanilla.
+- vanilla extract - You can use pure vanilla or clear imitation;.
+For a nostalgic, Cool Whip flavor, I like to use clear vanilla.

 See the recipe card below for quantities and full instructions.